Compensation & PayMay 27, 2026 · 12 min read · By Dan Stevens

 • CR BAL (Current Balance) — your current leave balance in days

 Use-or-lose: Leave balance caps at 60 days at the end of each fiscal year (September 30).
-Any leave above 60 days is forfeited.
-If you're approaching 60 days and can't take leave, you can request excess leave be carried over in certain circumstances — talk to your chain of command.
+Any leave above 60 days is generally forfeited.
+Under certain conditions — such as deployment or operational requirements that prevented you from taking leave — a Special Leave Accrual (SLA) exception may allow higher balances to carry over.
+Coordinate with your chain of command well before the fiscal year end.

-Leave sell-back: At separation or retirement, you can sell back up to 60 days of accrued leave.
-The payout is calculated at your base pay rate.
+Leave sell-back: At separation or retirement, you can sell back a limited amount of accrued leave — subject to a career cap of 60 days total across your service.
+The payout is calculated at your base pay rate only (allowances are not included).
 This is one reason to accrue leave intentionally before separation.

 Section 6: Federal tax data (YTD)